vividf/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 3: Matching and filtering

-The output of the previous step consists of two lists of points of potentials radar reflector candidates for each sensor.
+The output of the previous step consists of two lists of points of potential radar reflector candidates for each sensor.
 However, it is not possible to directly match points among these lists, and they are expected to contain a high number of false positives on both sensors.

 To address this issue, we rely on a heuristic that leverages the accuracy of initial calibration.
 Usually, robot/vehicle CAD designs allow an initial calibration with an accuracy of a few centimeters/degrees, and direct sensor calibration is only used to refine it.